 |Meeting & Task Scheduler|

-The Silver plan costs $12.50 per user, per month, and includes Pipedrive’s signature visual pipeline homepage as well as contact management and configurable reports.
-Unlike Salesforce, Pipedrive is an easy to customize CRM, even in its entry-level plan, giving you the option of creating a unique and unlimited pipeline process to fit the needs of your business.
+The Essential plan costs $12.50 per user, per month, and includes Pipedrive’s signature visual pipeline homepage as well as contact management and configurable reports.
+Unlike Salesforce, Pipedrive is easy to customize, even in its entry-level plan, giving you the option of creating a unique and unlimited pipeline process to fit the needs of your business.
 Compared to Freshsales, adding deals takes fewer clicks to create and then drop in the appropriate stage.

-At $24.20 per user, per month, the Gold plan is best for teams that want to take advantage of Pipedrive’s visual pipeline and require additional analytics.
+At $24.90 per user, per month, the Advanced plan is best for teams that want to take advantage of Pipedrive’s visual pipeline and require additional analytics.
 It is also best for those businesses like high-volume start-up companies that are prospecting and need to stay organized with the with a built-in scheduling tool.

-The Platinum plan offers the same features as the Gold plan but also includes sales forecasting functionality and advanced reporting features for $49.17 per user, per month.
+The Professional plan offers the same features as the Advanced plan but also includes sales forecasting functionality and advanced reporting features for $49.90 per user, per month.
 There’s also a goal-setting feature that’s not found in either Salesforce or Freshsales.
-Like Salesforce’s Professional plan, the Platinum plan lets you set specific permissions based on roles, giving you more control of what your team needs to do or see.
+Like Salesforce’s Professional plan, the Professional plan from Pipedrive lets you set specific permissions based on roles, giving you more control of what your team needs to do or see.

 The plan also gives you access to live phone support, and your data is hosted in a dedicated private environment.
-As the Platinum’s chief benefit over the less expensive plans is its additional analytics, role-based permissions, and support, it is best for hierarchical teams.
-Because of its dedicated secure environment, the Platinum tier is also best for businesses in industries that handle sensitive data.
+As the Professional plan’s chief benefit over the less expensive plans is its additional analytics, role-based permissions, and support, it is best for hierarchical teams.
+Because of its dedicated secure environment, the Professional tier is also best for businesses in industries that handle sensitive data.

 What Pipedrive Is Missing